zerin22/Flipmart-Ecomm/README.md

 # This is a Laravel PHP Project
-This is a Ecommerce Site named Filpmart
+This is a Ecommerce Site named Flipmart.
 ## A list of technologies used in this project.
 <ul>
     <li>Laravel</li>